-ISSUE FREQUENCY

-Uniform Pants maximum three (3) pair a year

-Uniform Shorts or culottes maximum two (2) pair per year - Two (2)

-pairs (for females) per year in lieu of uniform

-shorts

-Uniform Shirts (or Polo Shirts) maximum five (5) per year

-(long and short sleeve shirts or any combination thereof, at the discretion of the employee)

-Fleece Vest one (1) Reflective Safety Vest one (1)

-All Season Jacket one (1) replaced on proof of need in lieu of summer coat, winter coat and rain resistant shell.

-Gloves one (1) pair of gloves on an annual basis.
+ISSUE FREQUENCY Uniform Pants Uniform Shorts or culottes maximum three (3) pair a year maximum two (2) pair per year - Two (2) pairs (for females) per year in lieu of uniform shorts Uniform Shirts (or Polo Shirts) maximum five (5) per year (long and short sleeve shirts or any combine ation thereof, at the discretion of the employee) Fleece Vest Reflective Safety Vest All Season Jacket one (1) one (1) one (1) replaced on proof of need in lieu of summer coat, winter coat and rain resistant Gloves shell. one (1) pair of gloves on an annual basis.